-Accounting for 55% of GDP and 64% of employment, the services sector is the largest and fastest-growing component of the Colombian economy.
-Important sub-components include transportation, telecommunications, tourism, financial services, and wholesale and retainsales.
+Accounting for 57% of GDP and 64% of employment, the services sector is the largest and fastest-growing component of the Colombian economy.
+Important sub-components include transportation, telecommunications, tourism, financial services, and wholesale and retail sales.

 Tourism: Colombia's tourism industry was stagnant during the latter half of the 20th and early 21st centuries, as unrest and armed conflict plagued the country (see p.
 7-11 of History and Myth).
 More recently, stabilization in internal security has spurred a new growth in the industry.
-Tourist arrivals increased to 4.6 million in 2022.
+Tourist arrivals increased to 4.3 million in 2023.
 In 2019, the tourism sector accounted for 5% of GDP.
 Due to COVID, contribution to GDP dropped to 1.7% in 2020 and 2.8% in 2021.
+In 2023, the tourism contribution as rebounded to 5% of GDP.